Harvard Referencing Style Guide

-The Swinburne Harvard referencing style is an author–date citation style that has two parts: in-text citations that appear in the body of the paper and a reference list at the end.
+The Swinburne Harvard style was based on the guidelines published in an Australian Government Publishing Service (AGPS) manual.
+It was an author–date citation style that had two parts: in-text citations that appear in the body of the paper and a reference list at the end.
 You may also see the term ‘bibliography’ being used, which is similar to a reference list but also includes any background sources you may have read but not actually cited in your paper.

 Always check with your lecturer that this is the citation style guide required for your unit.

-NOTE: The Swinburne Harvard style is based on the guidelines published in an Australian Government Publishing Service (AGPS) manual.
-As the AGPS manual is no longer being published, the Swinburne Harvard style will no longer be updated.
-For an alternative author-date referencing style the library recommends APA 7th edition style which is supported and maintained by the American Psychological Association but is used in a range of disciplines including design, business and psychology.
+NOTE: As the AGPS manual is no longer being published, the Swinburne Harvard style will no longer be updated.
+For an alternative author-date referencing style Swinburne library recommends APA 7th edition style.
+APA style is supported and maintained by the American Psychological Association but is used in a range of disciplines including design, business and psychology.

 How to use the Swinburne Harvard style guide